zzlatev/zRMicroArray/README.md

 Center for Environmental and Rural Health (CERH), Texas A&M University.

-Install notes: - Please see the ReadMe.txt file in the archive Users Guide - video, audio, subtitles:
+Install notes: - Please see the ReadMe.txt file in the archive Users Guide - video, audio, subtitles: Search YouTube, I'll add it to figshare soon.
 Web page: http://ChangeTheWorldWork.com/zRMicroArray/
 Developed by: Zlatomir Zlatev